 - Exceptional organization skills and accurate attention to detail, including the ability to prioritize work effectively and manage multiple, time-sensitive demands

 - Two or more years paid work experience

 The Foundation offers a hybrid schedule where staff work in person for part of the week and have the option to work remotely on other days.
 Our offices are in downtown Winston-Salem.

-Salary range starts at $90,000, commensurate with experience.
+Starting salary range is $47,000 to $50,000, commensurate with experience.
 Benefits include generous paid time off (PTO) and holidays.
 Health insurance, life insurance, dental insurance, short-term and long-term disability insurance, and parental leave begin the first of the month following 30 days of employment.
 Eligibility for the defined benefit retirement plan begins after one year of service.
 Other optional benefits include a flexible benefit plan, supplemental insurance with AFLAC, employee supplemental retirement plan, charitable match program and tuition and fee reimbursement.